UmerTariq1/taxfix_dropoff_prediction/readme.md

 ## Project Structure
 ```
+├── src         # contains the code of the application
     ├── controllers/*  # API endpoints
-├── data/*  # Dataset files.
-├── logs/*  # logs of the app
     ├── models/*  # data sctructure of the requests
-├── output_models/*  # trained models and preprocessors
     ├── services/*  # business logic. functions that are called by the controllers
-├── utils/*  # utilities like logger and analysis of the data
+    ├── utils/*  # utilities like data processing (ingestion), logger, analysis of the data
+    ├── train/*  # contains the training logic
+├── tests/*  # test cases
+├── data/*  # Dataset files and output models
+├── logs/*  # logs of the app
 ├──---------------------------
 ├── app.py # Main FastAPI application
-├── ingestion.py # Data ingestion/input and preprocessing
-├── test_case.py # Test cases for the API
-├── train.py # Model training script
 ```

 ## Installation & Setup